Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media: Abstract

 \section{Abstract}

 Understanding how misinformation affects the spread of disease is crucial for public health, especially given recent research indicating that misinformation can increase vaccine hesitancy and discourage vaccine uptake.
 However, it is difficult to investigate the interaction between misinformation and epidemic outcomes due to the dearth of data-informed holistic epidemic models.
-Here, we propose an epidemic model that incorporates a large, mobility-informed physical contact network as well as the distribution of misinformed individuals across counties derived from social media data.
-Our model allows us to simulate and estimate various scenarios to understand the impact of misinformation on epidemic spreading.
-Using this model, we estimate that misinformation could have led to 47 million additional COVID-19 infections in the U.S. in a worst-case scenario.
+Here, we employ an epidemic model that incorporates a large, mobility-informed physical contact network as well as the distribution of misinformed individuals across counties derived from social media data.
+The model allows us to simulate various scenarios to understand how epidemic spreading can be affected by misinformation spreading through one particular social media platform.
+Using this model, we compare a worst-case scenario, in which individuals become misinformed after a single exposure to low-credibility content, to a best-case scenario where the population is highly resilient to misinformation.
+We estimate the additional portion of the U.S. population that would become infected over the course of the COVID-19 epidemic in the worst-case scenario.
+This work can provide policymakers with insights about the potential harms of exposure to online vaccine misinformation.

 Social factors, such as information sharing, play a crucial role in shaping the dynamics and epidemiology of infectious diseases\cite{Buckee2021Jul, Bavel2020May}.
 For instance, a population's willingness to adopt public health measures (or lack thereof) largely determines their successes or failures\cite{Mitze2020Dec, Bauch2013Oct}.
 A population's behavioral response to outbreaks can be influenced by mass media, as witnessed during the 2009 H1N1 influenza pandemic\cite{Pol11}, or by social media and the anti-vaccination movement\cite{Allen2023Oct, Gallotti2020, Broniatowski2018, burki2019vaccine}.